kanishk1507/Airline_Reservation_System_DB_Design/README.md

 (i) Notification Table: To store notifications that can be queried by the application to send messages to users.
 (ii) Triggers: Flight schedule change and new discount notification triggers on discounts and flight_schedule tables.
 (iii) Procedure: ‘Send Notification’  procedure and ‘Notification Cursor’

+# Query:
+For SQL Query and database please look through the .txt file and other attached files.